nationalarchives/tdr-design-documentation/README.md

 ## Design
 We are working on 3 brand designs:
 - GOV.UK Design System: https://design-system.service.gov.uk/
-- TNA Design System (one that is just being created for Legislation and all TNA digital services)
+- TNA Design System (one that is just being created for Legislation and all TNA digital services): http://nationalarchives.gov.uk/design-guide/
 - Hybrid

 The working prototype is in the GOV.UK design but no final decisions have been made.
-(The decision will be as a result of business requirements, senior stakeholders and users responses to the designs.)
+(The decision will be a result of business requirements, senior stakeholders and users responses to the designs.)
 We want to do user research to establish feelings of trust and security in using the new TNA design.
 2019-10-17: The hybrid design is not the most favoured option but might still be worth being tested with users.